yaozhou1989/yaozhou1989.github.io/_pages/research.md

 ======
 An approach closely related to wave kinetics is ray tracing, a.k.a. geometric optics, which is widely used in many areas such as computer graphics.
 In plasma physics, ray tracing is often used in modeling propagation of radio-frequency waves in magnetic fusion and laser beams in inertial fusion.
-However, there are scenarios where geometrical optics fails, such as caustics and mode conversions, which are actually important in practice.
+However, there are scenarios where geometrical optics fails, such as caustics and mode conversions, which are actually quite important in practice.
-Thankfully, recent advances in modern wave theory may be able to model them by extending geometrical optics.
+Thankfully, recent advances in modern wave theory may extend geometrical optics such that modeling them becomes possible.
-Shown below are Wigner fuctions of 1D full-wave simulations of the ordinary-extraodinary-Bernstein conversion in a magnetized plasma, which transparently visualizes the process in phase space.
+Shown below are Wigner fuctions of 1D full-wave simulations of the ordinary-extraodinary-Bernstein conversion in a magnetized plasma, which transparently visualize the process in phase space.
 <p align='center'>
 <img src='/images/OXB.png' width='800'>
 </p>